exclm/pysql/docs/source/comparison.rst

 To generate graphs using sqlpython's `\\b`, `\\g`, and `\\l` terminators, you will need to install `pylab`::

   $ easy_install pylab

+Alternately, a Windows installer is available at http://pypi.python.org/pypi/sqlpython, though easy_install works on Windows as well.

 ===================
 Extending the tools